PavanRangani/docs/docs/prd/compliance-views/compliance-service-scope.md

 ### UX Rule
 - Records are grouped by family in alphabetical order.
-- Shows family id in bracket of the family header.
+- Shows family id in a bracket of the family header.
 - Shows proper message when no data is available.
 - Column name
     - Type
-        - It shows entity type -Individual, Joint, Partnership, Foundation, Estates & Trust.
+        - It shows entity type -Individual, Joint, Partnership, Foundation, Estate or trust.
-        - Type won't be shown in repeated for same family.
+        - Type won't be shown in repeated for the same family.
     - Entity Name
         - If the entity name is too long, show it in multiline.
     - Entity ID
         - Shows the Entity ID.
     - Generation
-        - Applicable only for Individual & Joint.
-It show generation.
+        - Applicable only for Individual and joint.
+It shows generation.
     - Household
         - When the household is not set, show `No`.
-Once the household is set to Yes, shows `Yes` here.
+Once the household is set to Yes, show `Yes` here.
     - Service Team
-        - Shows `Service Team` if it is avaialble for entity otherwise shows `-`.
+        - Shows `Service Team` if it is available for an entity otherwise shows `-`.
     - ASA
         - If ASA details are added, it shows the `Agreement Type` and `Version` of the ASA else it shows `No`.
 For e.g. `Consulting, V 1.0`, `Friends & Family, V2.0`, `Standard, V 3.0`.
     - Portfolio
         - If Portfolio details is added, show `Yes` otherwise show `No`.
 - On hover of each record, shows hover effect.
-On click, open the `Service Scope` tab of that entity in the new page.
+On click, open the `Service Scope` tab of that entity on the new page.
 - Sorting order under each family: Records are primary sorting on entity type in order of -Individual, Joint, Partnership, Foundation, Estates & Trust and secondary sorting in alphabetical order of entity name.

 ### UI Rule